-There are several good reasons.
+There are several good reasons you should make your own home-cooked apps.

 - You can make exactly what you want.
-Have you ever used an app and thought to yourself, "Man, this app would be dope if it just did this one thing"?
+Show of hands, how many of you ever used an app and thought to yourself, "Man, this app would be dope if it just did this one thing?"
 Guess I'll have to make a feature request and wait around for months until the developer says they're not going to do it.
 No, guess what?
-When you make it yourself, you can make it do that thing. - If you build with the idea that you are only serving yourself or a few people, you can skip over many of the challenging problems of software development: compatibility, extensibility, standards, best practices, scaling, etc. In land of home-cooked apps, the only important benchmark is, does it work. - Another reason is privacy.
+When you make it yourself, you can make it do that thing. - Reason 2.
+If you build with the idea that you are only serving yourself or a few people, you can skip over many of the challenging problems of software development: compatibility, extensibility, standards, best practices, scaling, etc. In the land of home-cooked apps, the only important benchmark is, does it work for you. - Another reason is privacy.
 You have some control over your data, depending on how you build your app.
-You have an opportunity to keep it out of the hands of big companies who will harvest it and use it for its own purposes. - Lastly, it's fun.
+You have an opportunity to keep it out of the hands of big companies who will harvest it and use it for its own purposes. - Lastly, and most importantly, it's fun.
 Building what you want and then using it is a rewarding experience.
 It's magic to me.
 It's what pulled me into web dev and why I still get excited about it.

 And with that let's take a look at some examples.
-By their very nature, they are going to be weirdly specific.
-But that's the whole point.

-Start
+They're gonna start off more general and get increasingly weirdly specific.

-I cheated.
-This became an actual product.
+Start This became an actual product.
+Oops.

-Okay I'm going to start (heh) the tour of examples by breaking one of my own rules.
-I made this new tab page for myself but ended up packaging it up for other people to use.
+Okay I'm going to begin by breaking one of my own rules.
+Remember I said home-cooked apps aren't products.
+I made this new tab page called Start for myself-at first-but ended up packaging it up for other people to use.
 It ultimately became my main side project, A Fine Start.

 The idea here was to have a single HTML file as a new tab page that would allow you to add and organize text links directly on the page.
-This might seem trivial but at the time I created it, built-in new tab pages were using gratuitous visual effects, ugly screenshots of webpages, and very poor user experience in my opinion.
-I just wanted a new tab page with plain text links that I could add, edit, and arrange.
+At the time I created it, built-in new tab pages were using gratuitous visual effects, ugly screenshots of webpages, and had very poor user experience in my opinion.
+And me being a person who has difficulty typing, I just wanted a new tab page with plain text links that I could add, edit, and arrange how I liked.

-I made it for me but ended up packaging it up into a product and found out others liked it too.
-That's cool, but it's not required in the world of home-cooked apps.
+I made it for me but after a few years I ended up packaging it up into a browser extension called A Fine Start and found out others liked it too.
+That's cool that it worked out that way, but it's not required in the world of home-cooked apps.